saucelabs/sauce-school/codelabs/Module4_APITesting.md

 - **Your Authentication Flow**
     It is important to create tests that validate your authentication flows.
 This can even include 3-leg OAuth using something like our [open source 3loa project](https://apifortress.com/opensourceprojects/).
 - **Access Control**
-    In this test, the goal is to confirm that a user with permissions of X can only achieve X. For example, in API Fortress, a person with “analyst” rights should only be able to view results and tests.
+    In this test, the goal is to confirm that a user with permissions of X can only achieve X. For example, in the API testing platform, a person with “analyst” rights should only be able to view results and tests.
 They cannot edit tests or change settings.

 ###Sensitive Data